-Having completed the three-year course at the Vakalo College, you are expected to have acquired a satisfactory level of art and design education, comprising mastery of the required technical and manual skills as well as sufficient intellectual capabilities, to pursue a professional career in the field of design, or progress to postgraduate study.
+Having completed the three-year course at the Vakalo College, students are expected to have acquired a satisfactory level of art and design education, comprising mastery of the required technical and manual skills as well as sufficient intellectual capabilities, to pursue a professional career in the field of design, or progress to postgraduate study.
 In this respect Vakalo graduates are expected to be:

-- equipped with design skills (aesthetic, intellectual and technical), communication abilities (both verbal and written) and cognisant of production procedures; - able to use state-of-the-art technologies, and also to recognise the need for change,

-- to introduce new techniques and to improve design performance; - versatile, by virtue of their experience of alternative approaches in design within the College environment to meet challenges in their career - capable of pursuing further studies in design both in Greece and abroad and occupying responsible positions in the design profession; - confident and innovative in seeking and developing meaningful design solutions; - aware of the production and market constraints and able to resolve related problems in the pursuit of new design ideas; - cognisant of the history of art and design, and aware of the social and local contexts of design production; - endowed with self-confidence but open to the ideas of others, as a result of their experience in the Vakalo community environment; - critically aware of the uses and abuses of design, and prepared and able to question established perceptions concerning design practices and their impact on audiences - capable of making a significant contribution to design and of raising its credibility both locally and internationally
+- equipped with design skills (aesthetic, intellectual and technical), communication abilities (both verbal and written) and cognizant of production procedures; - demonstrate a capacity to be creative, imaginative and innovative in seeking concepts and devising design proposals. - able to use state-of-the-art technologies, and also to recognise the need for change, to introduce new techniques and to improve design performance; - versatile, by virtue of their experience of alternative approaches in design within the College environment to meet challenges in their career; - capable of pursuing further studies in design both in Greece and abroad and occupying responsible positions in the design profession; - confident and innovative in seeking and developing meaningful design solutions; - aware of the production and market constraints and able to resolve related problems in the pursuit of new design ideas; - cognizant of the history of art and design, aware of the social and cultural contexts of design production, and conversant with contemporary debates on the function and future of design; - critically aware of the uses and abuses of design, and prepared and able to question established perceptions concerning design practices and their impact on audiences/users; - endowed with self-confidence while open to the ideas of others, as a result of their educational experience in the Vakalo community environment; - capable of making a significant contribution to design and of raising its credibility both locally and internationally.